GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 **-Z**
     Erase the entire *prefix* directory after assembling the final movie [leave directory with all images;
     script files, parameter files, and layer PostScript files are removed (but see **-Q**)].

-.. _-W:

-**-W**\ *factor*
-    Given the finite dots-per-unit used to rasterize PostScript frames to PNGs, the quantizing of features to discrete pixel will lead to rounding.
-Some of this is mitigated by the anti-aliasing settings.
-However, changes from frame to frame is outside the control of the individual frame rasterization and we find that, in particular, moving text may appear jittery when seen in the final animation.
-You can mitigate this effect by selecting a scale *factor* that, in effect, temporarily increases the effective dots-per-unit by *factor*, rasterizes the frame, then downsamples the image by the same factor at the end.
-The larger the *factor*, the smoother the transitions.
-Because processing time increases with *factor* we suggest you try values in the 2-5 range.
-Note that images can also suffer from quantizing when the original data have much higher resolution than your final frame pixel dimensions.
-The **-W** option may then be used to smooth the result to avoid aliasing [no downsampling].

 .. _-cores: